nolancacheux/nolancacheux/README.md

 - A dedicated developer hailing from France

-- I am currently pursuing my second year in Computer Engineering at ISEN.
+- I am currently pursuing my third year in Computer Engineering at ISEN.

 - My enthusiasm for artificial intelligence, data, and cutting-edge technologies inspires me to focus on these specific fields, with a particular emphasis on data science.
-At present, I am delving into data science with the aim of working for two months in Belgium within the data sector.

 - Additionally, I have a keen interest in web development, with a primary focus on backend development.